paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 GameObject clone = Acquire(typeof(T).Name);
 script = (clone == null) ? null : clone.GetComponent<T>();
 ```
-The same optional parameters are available as the non-generic game object - with the addition of name so that you can return a prefab with a different name to the MonoBehaviour inside.
+The same optional parameters are available as the non-generic game object, adding name so you can return a prefab with a different name to the MonoBehaviour inside.

 #### PoolFor
 Only in testing is it necessary to retrieve an item from a pool.